nasa/astrobee_android/gs_examples/sci_cam_image/readme.md

 and can be fetched later.

-This app has a minimal GUI consisting of an image preview window.
-The user should start and stop this application remotely via the guest science manager and not by using its GUI.
+This app has no GUI.
+The user should start and stop this application via the guest science manager.

 ## Setting up the environment